-Michael Jordan creating his own shoe line with Nike (and ultimately his own brand) made a lot of sense.
+Michael Jordan creating his own shoe line and brand with Nike made a lot of sense.
 Being a “super” athlete at the time it was the next logical step given successful commercials and television appearances.
 But the creation of the brand had a few twists and turns and ultimately sent ripples throughout the entire NBA not to mention the world.

 If the rumors are true, Michael Jordan originally wanted to be sponsored by Adidas, and Converse was even a large player in the game.
-Eventually, the combination of a strong pitch and the surprising encouragement of OJ Simpson to Nike resulted the relationship that we know today.
+Eventually, the combination of a strong pitch and the surprising encouragement of OJ Simpson.

-Now, multiple new Air Jordan sneakers are released every year and previewed as a part of a highly-anticipated and publicized unveiling event.
+Now, multiple new Air Jordansneakers release every year and are among the most exciting releases whenever they drop.
 The shoes continue to dominate the market in sales and demand, ultimately influencing the level of quality and standards in design, innovation and performance.
 The brand brings in approximately 2.5 billion dollars in sales per year and has 58% of the market share.
 They are often less available than they were during the time when Jordan was actively playing, and thus they have become even more sought after.
-Additionally, collecting sneakers has become a very popular hobby, and these are often considered the holy grail for a market that did not exist at the time of conception.
+Additionally, collecting sneakers has become a very popular hobby.
+And these are the holy grail for a market that did not exist at the time of conception.

 Limited vs. General Release

-- Limited release: A major collectors item, there are less pairs created and they are only sold online and at a small number of retail stores.
-These tend to fly off of the shelves.
+- Limited release: A major collectors’ item.
+There are fewer pairs and they sell online by means of raffles or regular FCFS drops.
+And at a small number of retail stores.
+These tend to fly off the shelves.
 Some examples of limited releases are Doerbecher, Jordan Retro, Fragment, and Just Dons.

-- General Release: These shoes are created in high volume and while a wait may be involved, they are sold at most major retailers and supplies are often replenished.
+- General Release: These shoes are created in high volume.
+And while a wait may be involved, they are sold at most major retailers and the supply is often replenished.

-Nowadays it’s pretty hard to cop limited releases of Jordan sneakers, if you don’t want to miss another release you can take a look at our AIO bot and our Nike bot, two products that helped a lot of sneakerheads and resellers to cop many limited releases.
+Nowadays it’s pretty hard to cop Jordan sneakers, if you don’t want to miss another release you can take a look at our AIO bot and our Nike bot, two products that helped a lot of sneakerheads and resellers to cop many limited releases.